handikatriarlan/scribd-viewer/README.md

 ## Usage
 1. Enter the Scribd document URL in the input field.
-2. Click Convert to generate an embeddable URL.
+2. Click Generate to create a viewable URL.
-3. You can copy the embed URL to the clipboard or open the document in a new tab.
+3. You can copy the URL to the clipboard or open the document in a new tab.
 4. View premium-locked Scribd documents without needing a premium account.